timonmasberg/node-ts/README.md

 - Linting (ESLint)
 - Code styling (Prettier)
 - Pre-commit hooks with Husky (lint-staged for ESLint & Prettier, conventional commits)
-- GitHub Actions (ESLint PR comments)
+- GitHub Actions (Linting, Testing, Codecov, Building)
 - Dockerfile
+- Testing (Jest)
   Some configs are highly opinionated (such as renovate) and set for our organizational needs, you might want to go through them first.

 What is not included:

 - Versioning
 - Releasing
-- Testing
 - Environment variables/configs

 # Setup